 GEORGE E. REESE has been the Chief Financial Officer and Secretary of CTSH and each of its wholly owned subsidiaries since February 1997.
 He was elected as a director of CTSH and each of its wholly owned subsidiaries in May 1997.
-Since April 1995, Mr. Reese has served as President of Reese Ventures, Inc., an international investment consulting firm, which he established in 1995.
+Since April 1995, Mr. Reese has served as President of Tatinvest, Inc. and as a principal with Tatinvest, L.L.C., affiliates of Reese Ventures, Inc., an international investment consulting firm which he established in 1995.
 From 1972 to 1995, Mr. Reese was employed by Ernst & Young, L.L.P. where he was named Partner In Charge of the Houston office's energy department and was appointed Managing Partner of the firm's operations in the former Soviet Union.
 Mr. Reese was a founder of the Council on Foreign Investment in Russia and was a founding member of the American Chamber of Commerce in Russia.